murdockcrc/murdockcrc.github.io/_posts/2020-03-13-globalization-fragility.markdown

 Usually, financial crises are caused through some type of over leverage.
 In the same way, I believe that we have been leveraging the supply chains too much and we should use its coronavirus-induced dislocation as a wakeup call to de-leverage it.
 For example, in the same way that anti-trust regulators intervene and block the sale/merger between companies when such a deal might compromise the benefits for consumers, governments and policymakers should also exercise veto power when a company's off-shoring might put the national supply of some critical good or service at risk.
 Or governments might want to incentivize a company to keep some degree of local production, at least the bare minimum needed within a specific region.

 This has to be done through a framework of cooperation.
 The purpose here is not to push for _nationalisation_ or populism.
 What I strive to achieve here is to mitigate the risks that modern society is exposed to if most of the manufacturing capability of the world is concentrated in a few spots around the globe.

+Update April 19th, 2020: Want to share this excellent piece written by [Marc Andreessen](https://a16z.com/2020/04/18/its-time-to-build/)